ProfessorBurke/PythonObjectsGames/README.md

 # PythonObjectsGames
-The code examples from Objects and Games with Python August, 2019
+The code examples from Objects and Games with Python and the YouTube videos associated with the book.